logburn/autotoot/README.md

 - [x] Separate methods methods to make code cleaner

 **Likely**
-- [ ] Keep track of what has been scraped and tooted to not duplicate posts
+- [?]
+Keep track of what has been scraped and tooted to not duplicate posts
-    - This is a pain in the butt for some reason
 - [ ] Debugging logging
 - [ ] Move all vars into config
 - [ ] Docker image